PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

 For more details, refer to the official documentation [here](https://vuejs.org/guide/extras/web-components).

 However, there are some limitations.
-For example, certain advanced features of Vue, such as slotProps, are not available when used as web-components.
+For example, certain advanced features of Vue, such as `slotProps`, are not available when used as web-components.
 This may require adjustments or compromises when implementing complex components.

 Despite these constraints, using defineCustomElement offers an elegant solution to easily integrate PUIK components into non-Vue projects, thus promoting greater flexibility and interoperability of the library.